-- The overall time does not include time needed for the pot to come to pressure and release its pressure.
-Count with extra 22 minutes in this case.
+- The overall time does not include the time needed for the pot to come to pressure and release its pressure.
+Count with an extra 22 minutes in this case.

 - Extra virgin olive oil can be substituted with cooking olive oil, vegetable oil or sunflower oil.